The Gaza war has shaken up the Mideast. Now Syria's war has reignited

 Amid all this turmoil, Syria's Assad kept a low profile.
 The Syrian leader is accused of widespread abuses and atrocities during the country's civil war.
 But over the past year, he's said very little, refrained from new military offensives against opposition forces, and generally sought to avoid direct involvement in the wider regional conflicts.

-But in recent days, war has returned with a vengenance to Syria, the country Assad and his late father, Hafez Assad, have ruled for more than a half-century.
+But in recent days, war has returned with a vengeance to Syria, the country Assad and his late father, Hafez Assad, have ruled for more than a half-century.

 Paul Salem, who's based in Beirut with the Middle East Institute, noted that Syria's three main supporters — Iran, Russia and Hezbollah — have all been weakened and distracted by other conflicts.